vicpalacio82/ViktorMP/README.md

-- 👋 Hi, I'm Victor!
-Java / Spring Developer at your service.
+- 👋 Hi, I'm Victor! .NET && Spark Developer at your service.
-- 💖 Interested in Scala / Apache Spark.
+- 💖 Interested in Azure.
 - 🏡 I’m currently live in Buenos Aires.